Dunville's VR

 Dunville's VR was a rare pure pot still whiskey distilled by Dunville & Co at the Royal Irish Distillery in Belfast.
-It was younger and less blended than Dunville's other whiskey Dunville's Three Crowns.
+It was younger and less expensive than Dunville's other whiskey Dunville's Three Crowns.

 The Echlinville Distillery

 Dunville's VR Old Irish Whiskey and Dunville's Three Crowns Irish Whiskey are now being produced at the Echlinville Distillery in Kircubbin, County Down, and came on the market in 2016.